mochacaremel/github-pull-request-basics-v-000/README.md

 student follows the same process as forking some famous project (like Ruby or jQuery).

+I am adding new lines of text here to my README.md to see if this works.

 ### Step 1

 Click on the New Pull Request button.